 Dest Port End Type the destination port end for the destination IP.
-If this field is blank, it means that all the destination ports will be passed through the WAN interface.
+If this field is

 3.2 LAN

 Local Area Network (LAN) is a group of subnets regulated and ruled by router.
 The design of network structure is related to what type of public IP addresses coming from your ISP.